fw4spl-org/fw4spl-doc/Tutorials/src/Tuto08GenericScene.rst

                 <!--
                     Connection for 3D image slice:
-                    Connect the menu button (sliceListEditor) signal "selected" to the image adaptor (MPRNegatoScene3D) slot "updateSliceMode", this signals/slots contains an integer.
+                    Connect the menu button (sliceListEditor) signal "selected" to the image adaptor (SNegatoMPR) slot "updateSliceMode", this signals/slots contains an integer.
                     This integer defines the number of slice to show (0, 1 or 3).
                 -->
                 <connect>